Celiac disease: symptoms and treatment

 - Various problems with teeth– stomatitis, enamel hypoplasia and other diseases of the oral cavity.

-- Arthritis and various joint pains of an unexplained nature.
+- Artiritis and various joint pains of unknown nature.

 - Nephropathy.

-- Incomprehensible changes in the state of the blood - a decrease in cholesterol, an increase in albumin, alkaline phosphatase, etc.
+- Unexplained changes in the state of the blood - a decrease in cholesterol, an increase in albumin, alkaline phosphatase, etc.

 - Infertility.